Behavioral Standards

 Overview

 The most effective learning occurs in an environment that is safe and characterized by integrity and mutual respect among members of the community.
-Syracuse University Abroad fosters such an environment by expecting that program participants adhere to documented Standards of Behavior.
+Syracuse Abroad fosters such an environment by expecting that program participants adhere to documented Standards of Behavior.
 Adherence to principles of good conduct promotes safety, a respect for cultural diversity, and the fullest access to all there is to learn during your international experience.
 Syracuse Abroad is committed to principles of fundamental fairness when considering administrative action for cases of alleged student misconduct.
 Toward this end, this information details both the Syracuse Abroad Standards of Behavior and its relationship with the SU Code of Student Conduct as well as the process by which Syracuse Abroad will review incidents of misconduct.

 Syracuse Abroad Standards of Behavior